schollz/pywebsitechanges/README.md

 Every alert will send you an image of the latest image, in low quality JPEG format in order to save on bandwidth.

+Each time the script will only run once, so you will need to set up a cron job or a for loop to keep it continually running.

 ## License

 MIT